syncfusion/blazor-docs/src/common/common/how-to/render-blazor-server-app-in-ie.md

     </head>

     ```
-    > Including this [polyfill](https://github.com/Daddoon/Blazor.Polyfill/releases/download/3.0.1/blazor.polyfill.min.js)  for Blazor provides IE support with server-side mode.
+    > This [polyfill](https://github.com/Daddoon/Blazor.Polyfill/releases/download/3.0.1/blazor.polyfill.min.js) is required to configure in Blazor server application for IE 11 support.

-3. Run the Application, The Syncfusion Blazor Component will render in the IE web browser.
+3. Run the Application, The Syncfusion Blazor Component will render in the IE 11 web browser.

     ![output](../../getting-started/images/browser-output.png)